chachasikes/DataTrain/README.md

 DataTrain
 =========
-A social dictionary for our nation's wealth of public data.
+A social "data dictionary" for public data.

 DataTrain is a data service that makes it easier and faster to understand and communicate the meaning, value and implications of open, public data.